| | |

 cooking eggs for sourdough breakfast sandwiches

-Optional – Warm assembled biscuits in the oven at 425 for 2 minutes or until cheese melts.
+Warm assembled biscuits in the oven at 425 for 2-3 minutes or until cheese melts.
 Enjoy!

 Storing Leftovers

-Store cooled down breakfast sandwiches in an airtight container in the fridge for up to 3 days.
+Store cooled down breakfast sandwiches in an airtight container, in the fridge, for 2-3 days.

-After the biscuits cool down, wrap them individually in parchment paper.
-Then place them in a freeze safe container or baggie.
+After the breakfast sandwiches cool down, wrap them individually in parchment paper.
+Place them in a freeze safe container or baggie.
 They’ll last up to 3 months in the freezer.
+Reheat them straight from the freezer, instruction are in the section below.

 How to Make Ahead